epandurski/swaptacular.github.io/_posts/2023-08-20-under-the-hood-smp.md

 In the diagram above, there are several things that are worth mentioning:

+* Every new account receives an account identifier (see the `account_id` text field).
+The *(debtor_id, account_id)* pair uniquely identifies each SMP account.
+To send money to a given account, the payer must know both the debtor ID, and the account identifier.

 * The `config_data` text field allows the owner of the account to set additional configuration parameters on the account.
 Different accounting authority node implementations may support different configuration